-15.4.
+14.4.
 Lesson: Updating Forest Stands

-Now that you have digitized the information from the old inventory maps and added the corresponding information to the forest stands, the next step would be to create the inventory of the current state of the forest.
+Now that you have digitized the information from the old inventory maps and added the corresponding information to the forest stands, the next step is to create the inventory of the current state of the forest.

 After digitizing the forest stands, you will add information such as new constraints given by conservation regulations.

-The goal for this lesson: To digitize a new set of forest stands from CIR aerial photographs and add information from other data-sets.
+The goal for this lesson: To digitize a new set of forest stands from CIR aerial photographs and add information from other datasets.

-The National Land Survey of Finland has an open data policy that allows you downloading a variety of geographical data like aerial imagery, traditional topographic maps, DEM, LiDAR data, etc. The service can be accessed also in English here.
+The National Land Survey of Finland has an open data policy that allows you downloading a variety of geographical data like aerial imagery, traditional topographic maps, DEM, LiDAR data, etc. The service can be accessed in English here.
 The aerial image used in this exercise has been created from two orthorectified CIR images downloaded from that service (M4134F_21062012 and M4143E_21062012).

-Open QGIS and set the project’s CRS to ETRS89 / ETRS-TM35FIN in .
+Open QGIS and set the project’s CRS to ETRS89 / ETRS-TM35FIN in

 Add the CIR image

-Then save the QGIS project as
+Save the QGIS project as

 The CIR images are from 2012.
 You can compare the stands that were created in 1994 with the situation almost 20 years later.